Michmcb/SectionConfig/README.md

 ### Comments
 A Comment is a number sign (#), followed by text.
-They cannot occur in the middle of a Key or Value, but can appear anywhere else.
+They must be the first thing on the line (besides whitespace).

 ## Examples